Kinga-Zawarczynska/React-task/my-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Project is based on React, uses also react-html-parser and prop-types packages.

 First make sure to run the command `npm install`, if error occured, try running: `npm install react-html-parser` and `npm install --save prop-types`